- Adding a Cap for Future Use to Your Project

 To place the cap in your drawing, select Cap for future use in the Irrigation Manager, and click Place.

-You'll now see a graphic for the cap at the AutoCAD crosshairs.
+You'll now see a graphic for the cap at the cursor crosshairs.

 Click a location on your mainline loop where you want to place the cap.